kanggunh/League-Of-Legends-Roles/README.md

     ('tree', DecisionTreeClassifier(max_depth=8, criterion='gini'))
 ])
 ```
-The accuracy of this model on training set and testing set was 74.37% and 73.41% respectively.
+The accuracy of this model on training set and testing set was about 74.63% and 73.98% respectively.
 These accuracy of the two sets once again show that our model is not overfitting.
+We are able to generalize on unseen data.
 The inclusion of new features in this final model improved the accuracy by about 20%.

-We believe that this improved the performance of our model because there were more features that all the roles can rely on.
+We believe that our new features improved the performance of our model because they included the more characteristics of individual roles.
 The baseline model only focused on features that was more focused towards top-laners and support.
 This neglected the other roles.
 However, this final model includes other features that include all the other roles.
 For example, the feature 'earned gpm' helped to classify bot-laners since they tend to spend more time collecting gold during the game.

 ---
 # **Fairness Analysis**